course-kit/guides/getting-started.md

 Because this content is secure, most of the lesson page content must be created at runtime based on the user's auth status.

 For example, if the user is logged in and enrolled, we show the video player.
-If not, we show an enrolment and log in link.
+If not, we show an enrollment and login link.

 ![getting-started-8](assets/getting-started-8.png)